almostearthling/when-command/README.md

 # When (*when-command*)

 **When** is a configurable user task scheduler, designed to work during an X/Gnome session.
-It interacts with the user through a GUI, where the user can define tasks and conditions, as well as relations of causality that bind conditions to task.
+It interacts with the user through a GUI, where the user can define tasks and conditions, as well as relationships of causality that bind conditions to task.
 When a condition is bound to a task, it is said to trigger a task.

 ![Screenshot](http://almostearthling.github.io/when-command/images/screenshot.png)